Thank you. We'll take a look, and if it's relevant we'll publish the story.

 'Crossing Guards and Flaggers' are paid 31.3% lower than the national median wage, which stands at $45,760

 * Data from the Bureau of Labor Statistics

-As of 2020 there were 85,050 people employed as Crossing Guards and Flaggers.
+As of 2021 there were 82,690 people employed as Crossing Guards and Flaggers within the United States.

-This represents around 0.06% of the employed workforce across the United States.
+This represents around 0.06% of the employed workforce across the country.

 Guide or control vehicular or pedestrian traffic at such places as streets, schools, railroad crossings, or construction sites.